23 weeks pregnant

 They had come, after all.
 Quietly, he untied Winter and dragged him over to the tent where he tied him to another tree.
 Nice and close.
 He could let the wolves take the old horse down if he had to, giving him and Grinda a chance to escape, but he really didn’t want to.
 Grinda was getting big and was finding it hard to walk.
 They needed the beast, old and slow though he might be.

 ‘What is it?’ she said in the darkness.
 She was sleeping deep under the pelts.

 ‘Just come.
 We are in danger.
 I need you out of the tent.’

-She looked at his sword, then half raised up, about to ask another question, when she froze at a growl.
+She looked at his sword, about to ask another question, when she froze at a growl.
 Winter whinnied.
 His hooves thudded.
 The horse had never been so full of life—or fear.

 Instinctively, Mock grabbed at his belt.
 He didn’t need to say anything more.
 Grinda staggered to her feet.
 She was trembling as Mock took her arm.

 It was dark between the trees, the sky thick with clouds, but he could hear well enough.
 That growl again.
 Deeper, closer.
 Grinda sucked in a breath at a second growl.
 Mock pushed her behind him, still gripping her arm.
 They turned at another growl.
 He could feel Grinda’s warm, frightened breaths against his back.
 She grabbed his hip, fingers digging in around the bone.
 Then the wolves revealed themselves.
 One by one.
 All three of them.
 Little more than shadows, except for the gleam of an eye or a canine.
 Two were dark, one was grey.
 More growling, the licking of chops.
 Then they began to circle.

 Winter screamed, then reared, his hooves thudding heavily against the ground.
 He shook his head, wrenching hard at the reins tied to the tree to no avail.
 It did nothing to break the wolves’ focus.
 Mock could see their intent.
 They wanted the horse, first and foremost.
 Man-meat was secondary.